DeepwaterExploration/legacydocs/docs/about/about_us.md

 ## Our Experience

-With years of experience in designing and operating advanced underwater robots, our team possesses the expertise required to create precise and durable equipment capable of withstanding the demanding oceanic environment.
-We are a group of passionate individuals who share a deep enthusiasm for marine robotics, and we are committed to producing cutting-edge equipment that sets the industry standard.
+With decades of collective expertise in designing and operating advanced underwater robots, our team at DeepWater Exploration creates precision-engineered, robust equipment, capable of withstanding the rigors of the oceanic environment.
+We are a dedicated team of experienced professionals who share a profound passion for marine robotics.
+We are committed to producing cutting-edge equipment that exceeds industry standards.

 ## Our Mission

-At DeepWater Exploration, we are dedicated to empowering professionals engaged in marine robotics by providing an exceptionally powerful, yet user-friendly vision platform.
-Our goal is to facilitate the exploration of the deep sea, enhance our collective knowledge of the ocean, and contribute to the advancement of the world.
+At DeepWater Exploration, we are dedicated to empowering professionals engaged in marine robotics by providing an exceptionally powerful and user-friendly vision platform.
+Our mission is to facilitate the exploration of the deep sea, advance our collective understanding of the ocean, and contribute to the betterment of our world.

 ## Core Values